It was a silent afternoon when my parents called me and my younger sister downstairs to tell us about the news.

 We had no idea what was going on, but we knew something was off.
 We hopped onto the couch as we watched our parents’ sorrowful expressions.

 “Your mother’s tests came back, she has breast cancer,” my father said to us.
 My younger sister and I exchanged a quick worried glance, but we couldn’t just break down like that.
 We had to be strong for our parents.

 My mom was scared.
-There was no way to describe the fear in her eyes me and my family saw everyday.
+There was no way to describe the fear in her eyes me and my family saw every day.
 But one thing I’ve always admired about her was her strength.
-My mom was a nurse, so she was fully aware of what was going to happen as far as procedure and the type of care she would need afterwards.
+My mom was a nurse, so she was fully aware of what was going to happen as far as the procedure and the type of care she would need afterward.